Should You Choose Asphalt or Concrete For Driveway Resurfacing?

 - Construction Time: Can be used within hours and laid much quicker than pavers or concrete

-- Easy to repair: Cracks can be easily filled with a cracksealer to extend life
+- Easy to repair: Cracks can be easily filled to extend the life

 - Longevity: Can last 30 years, depending on design and type of use